MariusVentus/CallLogger/README.md

 V0.1.0 > Alpha!
 Logo added, slight tweak to the layout and visuals.
 Ready for use!

+V0.1.1 > Update: Made the note parser more robust so it could handle edge cases involving 1-2 digit times with no phone number, or small phone numbers.
+Improved phone number formatting.
+AM/PM check far more strict to prevent false positives.
+Efficiency and Polish updates.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
 Improved code (right now it is spaghetti all shoved in main.cpp)